 Once the installation of Linux is completed, your system will reboot.
 "GNU GRUB" will be seen once the system boots up.
 This is the boot loader responsible for the Linux installations.
 Select your choice of distro here.

-Generally, all the hardware connected should work like a flash in Linux.
-However, some additional drivers are needed to be installed, to help certain hardware work.
+Generally, all the hardware connected should work as a flash in Linux.
+However, some additional drivers are needed to be installed to help certain hardware work.
 This is generally the case with Graphic Cards.